EXPRESSCLUSTER/VMware/iSCSI-cluster.md

 On ec1, create block backstore on NMP1 and configure it as backstore for the iSCSI Target.

 Login to the console of ec1, and issue the following commands.
-On the execution, replace the values of VMK1 and 2 with the IP ddress of ESXi#1 and 2.
+On the execution, replace the values of VMK1 and 2 with the IP address of ESXi#1 and 2.

 	#!/bin/sh -eux